-DEED, the State Board of Education, and the Governor’s Office have embarked on a sweeping review to ensure that Alaska’s vision for public education aligns with the state’s five strategic priorities to address Alaska’s student achievement gaps, increase student graduation rates, and provide equal opportunities for each student to learn and succeed.
-Participating in this comprehensive effort are committees of stakeholders from across the state including university personnel, superintendents, parents, legislators, Native/tribal leaders, and teachers.
-NWCC is gathering resources, research, as well as lessons learned and best practices from other states to inform the work of the different committees.
+DEED, the State Board of Education, and the governor’s office have embarked on a sweeping review to ensure Alaska’s vision for public education aligns with the state’s five strategic priorities to address student achievement gaps, increase graduation rates, and provide equal opportunities for each student to learn and succeed.
+Participating in this comprehensive effort are committees of stakeholders across the state, including university personnel, superintendents, families, legislators, Native/tribal leaders, and teachers.
+NWCC is gathering resources and research, as well as lessons learned and best practices from other states, to inform the committees’ work.

 Continuously Improving Systems of Support

 Alaska’s state system of support coaching program deploys experienced educators to work with schools in need of improvement.
 DEED is exploring ways to revise the program to take advantage of new interactive technologies that can expand coaches’ reach to more schools.
 NWCC is assisting DEED by providing information on other state, regional, and national programs that use virtual coaching and professional development to support struggling schools.

 Meeting the Needs of American Indian/Alaska Native Students

 Working with DEED and the Northwest’s four other state education agencies (SEAs), we provide capacity-building support to meet the educational needs of American Indian/Alaska Native students.
 We do this by helping the SEAs’ Indian education coordinators share resources and lessons learned with each other, as well as by providing technical assistance to individual SEAs through state-level projects with regional implications.

 Rural Innovation and Student Engagement